 43. Get up close and personal with your favorite artist at one of Asheville's many iconic music venues.
-The Orange Peel, a venue hailed as one of the best in the nation by Rolling Stone Magazine, Grey Eagle, and ISIS Music Hall are all great places to see live music.
+The Orange Peel, a venue hailed as one of the best in the nation by Rolling Stone Magazine, and Grey Eagle are all great places to see live music.

-44. Tour the Moog Music Factory.
+44. Tour the Moog Music Factory and visit the new Moogseum!
 Bob Moog was a pioneer of electronic music and a resident of Asheville.
 He gave the world its first synthesizer, an innovation that is still hand-crafted in downtown Asheville to this day.
 Watch these incredible instruments being made and take one home for yourself.

 45.Catch the classics as performed by the Asheville Symphony Orchestra and the Asheville Lyric Opera.
 Each season they perform a blend of timeless compositions along with more contemporary arrangements.